AlfredXiangWu/face_verification_experiment/README.md

 Evaluation

  1. The model is evaluated on LFW which is a popular data set for face verification task.
- 2. The feature extraction is used by python program [<i>caffe_ftr.py</i>][3].
-The extracted features and lfw testing pairs are located in "results" file.
+ 2. The extracted features and lfw testing pairs are located in "results" file.
  3. To evaluate the model, the [matlab code][4] or other ROC evaluation code can be used.
  4. The model is also evaluated on MegaFace.
 The dataset and evaluation code can be downloaded from http://megaface.cs.washington.edu/